-Successfully managing feline upper respiratory infection (FeURI) in a shelter setting requires much more than medical treatment of a clinically ill cat, it requires a comprehensive sheltering plan that addresses each cat's physical and mental well being, that provides each individual cat with a clean low stress housing environment and that includes an immunization plan to provide a high level of disease protection for a cat before it enters the shelter environment.
+Successfully managing feline upper respiratory infection (FeURI) in a shelter setting requires much more than medical treatment of a clinically ill cat.
+It requires a comprehensive sheltering plan that addresses each cat's physical and mental well being, provides each individual cat with a clean low stress housing environment, and includes an immunization plan to provide a high level of disease protection for a cat before it enters the shelter environment.

 Secondary bacterial infection